codeforwings/vite-puppeteer-template/README.md

 # Notes
 * Vitest doesn't quite support puppeteer yet.
 Only Webdriver.io and Playwright.
-  * Webdriver.io is sponsored by BrowserStack, and based on Selenium.
+  * `Webdriver.io` is sponsored by BrowserStack, and based on Selenium.
-  * Playwright is sponsored by Microsoft, and is a newer project that supports multiple browsers.
+  * `Playwright` is sponsored by Microsoft, and is a newer project that supports multiple browsers.
+    * Syntax more similar to Puppeteer with async/await.

 # Install
 * Vite Test